octalpixel/Mockoops/README.md

 [![Recommended Video](https://user-images.githubusercontent.com/48997634/177479922-681278e9-4e13-450f-a6c8-c830d247c703.gif)](https://www.youtube.com/watch?v=SSNmU3FXW4s&ab_channel=MohitYadav)

-## 🎬 Templates

-Pckd comes with a bunch of templates.
-View the final renders here:

 ## Current Templates 🌈

 Mockoops comes with a bunch of templates right out of the box!
 They are very responsive, customisable and diversified for each of your motion-graphics video need.
 Some of them are here: